marcelrodriguezricc/wk-bathy/README.md

     - Select a variety of locations with diverse environmental conditions.
     - They must also satisfy the conditions...
-        - Publicly accessible hydrographic shallow water survey data for final validation.
-(NOAA NCEI CRM).
+        - Publicly accessible hydrographic shallow water survey data
-        - Have a swell-wave regime.
+        - Swell-wave regime
+            - Negligible effects from currents
-        - An extended nearshore region of depths below 100 m.
+        - An extended nearshore region of depths below 100 m

     -  And they should vary by...
-        - Latitude
+        - Latitude (turbidity)
-        - Exposure to marine processes
+        - Exposure to marine processes (depositional/erosional)
         - Seafloor features (reefs, sandbars, canyons, heavy slope)

     -  Determine a time window based on the following conditions